RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

 Creating a new module
 ---------------------

-Before creating a module, make sure to :ref:`download the source code of Godot and compile it <toc-devel-compiling>`.
+Before creating a module, make sure to :ref:`download the source code of Rebel Engine and compile it <toc-devel-compiling>`.

 To create a new module, the first step is creating a directory inside ``modules/``.
 If you want to maintain the module separately, you can checkout a different VCS into modules and use it.

-The example module will be called "summator" (``godot/modules/summator``).
+The example module will be called "summator" (``rebel/modules/summator``).
 Inside we will create a simple summator class:

 .. code-block:: cpp